Phi Beta Chi

-Phi Beta Chi (ΦΒΧ) is a national sorority in the United States Phi Beta Chi was founded in 1978 on Christian values and celebrates its Lutheran heritage.
+Phi Beta Chi (ΦΒΧ) is an American national college sorority.
+Phi Beta Chi was founded in 1978 at the University of Illinois Urbana-Champaign on Christian values.
+Although not exclusively for Christians, Phi Beta Chi celebrates Lutheran heritage.
+The sorority has chartered 24 chapters across the United States.

 History

-Phi Beta Chi was founded on at the University of Illinois at Urbana-Champaign.
+Phi Beta Chi was founded on at the University of Illinois Urbana-Champaign.
 At inception, it was formed as a collegiate Christian sorority to support collegiate women socially, spiritually, and academically.
-Founders were from the Lutheran Church heritage.
+Founders were of Lutheran Church heritage.
+Its creed states, "We, the sisters of Phi Beta chi, shall strive to be faithful and energetic Christian leaders and shall celebrare the Luterhan Heritage in all of our activities..."
+However, the members of Phi Beta Chi are not required to be Christians or of a specific religious demonimation.